kristensala/pinned-tabs/README.md

 - [ ] In `.pinned_tabs` file paths are sometimes added on top of eachother, rather than on each line separately
 - [ ] Does not create a `.pinned_file` under `./idea` folder

+# QOL updates
+- [ ] When opening the popup, highlight currently open file, not the first one.
+Currently selected index is always by default 0

 ## Usage
 ### Pinning a file